Kimberly Mullen

 CCM Dashboard - A real-time dashboard loaded with efficient features like maintaining Chronic Care Management minutes and tasks is a must for a good Chronic Care Management software.

-Electronic Health Records Software or commonly referred to as EMR Software represents the electronic method of storing medical records for patients.
+Electronic Health Records Software or commonly referred to as EHR Software represents the electronic method of storing medical records for patients.
 Using specially designed software, physicians and other medical professionals can store anything ranging from patient demographics to extensive clinical information about patients, such as medical history, social history, lab reports and more.

-Since all medical providers (MDs, DOs, PAs, NPs, LCSW, OT, etc.) work in a distinct manner based on their background and medical specialty, EMR Software or EHR Software must accommodate the unique style and documentation requirements.
+Since all medical providers (MDs, DOs, PAs, NPs, LCSW, OT, etc.) work in a distinct manner based on their background and medical specialty, EHR Software or EMR Software must accommodate the unique style and documentation requirements.
 Examples of such specialty-specific features include the ability to annotate images or the capability to store before/after photos for Pain Management specialists and Dermatology specialists respectively.
 Similarly, other specialties such as Pediatrics, Oncology, Podiatry, Ophthalmology, Neurology, Nephrology, Dialysis Centers, Rheumatology and Chiropractic Care require their unique set of specialty-specific features to simplify adoption.

 Since the introduction of the HITECH Act, healthcare IT has undergone a massive transition starting from the widely recognized Meaningful Use program to what is now known as MACRA, the Medicare EMR Incentive Program.
 The Meaningful Use program has transformed and now formed part of the four components of the new Merit-Based Incentive Payment System (MIPS), which itself is a fundamental part of MACRA.

 For some medical practices, the transition from paper-based records to EMR Software (Electronic Medical Records Software) has not been a simple one.
-Regardless, realizing that the benefits of utilizing ONC Certified EMR Software far outweigh the hassle and challenges associated with it - ensuring a viable future, most practices today have successfully transformed their clinical and administrative operations to EMR Software.
+Regardless, realizing that the benefits of utilizing ONC Certified EHR Software far outweigh the hassle and challenges associated with it - ensuring a viable future, most practices today have successfully transformed their clinical and administrative operations to EHR Software.

-Aside from ensuring tangible financial incentives and profitability, practices converting to EMR / EHR Software have seen the following benefits:
+Aside from ensuring tangible financial incentives and profitability, practices converting to EHR / EMR Software have seen the following benefits:

-Just like a medical specialty, EMR Software requirements also depend on the size of the medical practice.
+Just like a medical specialty, EHR Software requirements also depend on the size of the medical practice.
 From solo provider clinics to large multi-provider, multi-specialty clinics, every practice has unique inherent challenges that must be addressed by the EMR Software vendor.

-A small doctor’s office not only has a limited number of staff members but their EMR Software budgets are also extremely low compared to a large enterprise such as a hospital.
+A small doctor’s office not only has a limited number of staff members but their EHR Software budgets are also extremely low compared to a large enterprise such as a hospital.
 Due to these budgetary constraints, many providers simply choose to employ Free EMR Software or choose an affordable EHR Software vendor with a low fixed monthly fee.
 Cloud-based access is one such important requirement so that these providers can access patient charts even from home when needed.

 These practices usually consist of 5 to 10 medical providers often belonging to the same medical specialty.
 Their requirements are more stringent, while their budget is also considerably large.
-Aside from specialty-focused requirements (EHR Software by Specialty), these practices also require unique features such as interoperability, dedicated customer support, multi-device support as well as extensive reporting functionality to keep an eye on the overall performance of the practice.
+Aside from specialty-focused requirements (EHR Software by Specialty), these practices also require unique features such as interoperability dedicated customer support, multi-device support as well as extensive reporting functionality to keep an eye on the overall performance of the practice.

 Larger group practices generally comprise more fifteen or often twenty medical providers.
 These practices usually provide medical services that fall under various medical specialties (Orthopedics, Pain Management, Surgery, Chiropractic Medicine, Family Medicine, etc.).
 Therefore, these practices require support for multiple users to access the system simultaneously, as well as for the Scheduling software to accommodate multiple locations, providers and resources such as Dialysis Chairs, procedure room allocation, etc. These practices also keep replacing or adding staff members and need a scalable solution.